Research and Nature Conservation Internship in Brazil

 • Ability to work independently and as part of a team

-• If you want to also get involved with community outreach programs, then basic Portuguese is required.
-For the research itself, English is sufficient
+• If you want to also get involved with community outreach programs, then basic Portuguese is required – for the research itself, English is sufficient

 • Must be over 18 years of age